Xonshiz/SolidFiles-Downloader/ReadMe.md

 # Features To Come / Planned Updates

 1.)
 To show how much time is left in completing the file download.

+# Update Log :

+1.)
+Re-wrote the whole script with function calls for better work flow.

+2.)
+If the file doesn't exist, the script gives the respective error(s).

 If you have any queries or want me to make a script to automate something, feel free to drop me an email at :